camchenry/camchenry-remix/posts/generating-social-images-with-remix.md

     images/
       camchenry.png
     fonts/
-  server/
-    build/
-    index.js
 ```

-The assets will be loaded relative to the `server/build` directory, so we will need to
-set the paths accordingly.

 To use custom fonts, we need to import the `registerFont` function from the `canvas` library.
 Then, we will load the font files right before we generate the image.